 In many ancient cults the goddess, along with her mother Demeter, is associated with vegetation and grain.
 In this guise she is most often referred to as Kore, signifying both ‘daughter’ and ‘maiden’.
 In Greek mythology, the goddess, as wife of Hades, is the Queen of the Underworld and takes her other name, Persephone.
 In this guise, she was seen as a protectress in the after-life, although Hesiod repeatedly describes her as ‘dread Persephone’ in his Theogony.
-In various other myths, Persephone is the mother of Dionysos (with Zeus, who is also her father) and squabbles with Aphrodite for the attentions of devilishly handsome Adonis, the two settling to share the famous lover in split shifts.
+In various other myths, Persephone is the mother of Dionysos (with Zeus, who is also her father) - although Semele is the more usual candidate - and squabbles with Aphrodite for the attentions of devilishly handsome Adonis, the two settling to share the famous lover in split shifts.
 In the Roman world the goddess was known as Proserpina.

 Persephone & Hades